VISAS & VACCINES

 - Camphor (span.
 "Alcanfór")

-Before wearing your field clothing spray the mix all over it.
+Before wearing your field clothing for the first time, spray the mix all over it.
 Repeat the operation every 2 or 3 days.

 Apply on exposed skin.